RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/HolesFilter.md

 -   *normalize_per_residue (bool):* for residue selector case, normalize per residue; not recommended; default=false
 -   *normalize_per_atom (bool):* for residue selector case, normalize per atom; default is false but this option defaults to true if residue_selector is passed and if normalize_per_atom and normalize_per_residue are not explicitly defined by the user.

+## Note
+In order to use the -holes::dalphaball flag, you need to first compile the corresponding executable in source/external/DAlpahBall.

 ## See Also:

 * [[Protein-protein docking|docking-protocol]]